w3c/wot/testing/online/intel.md

     - **emd**: Returns an array of generated TDs with local links.
 * Thing Directory (thingweb-directory)
     - Allows semantic search (SPARQL queries) of registered Thing Descriptions.
     - **tdir**: Thing Directory.
 Returns TDs with global links.
+Running in cloud portal, can consolidate TDs from multiple edge systems.
     - **etdir**: Edge Thing Directory.
 Returns TDs with local links.
+Running on gateway.
-      Given here for information only, normally access to this service would not be provided outside the local network, as the links use IPv4 addresses only valid locally.
-However, on the local network this Thing Directory allows access to local devices without needing to go to the cloud.
+      Given here for information only, normally access to this service would not be provided outside the local network serviced by a particular gateway, as the links use IPv4 addresses only valid locally.
+      However, on the local network this
+      Thing Directory allows access to local devices without needing to go to the cloud, which has advantages in some use cases (enhanced privacy, lower latency, greater resilience, etc).

 #### HTTPS Proxy and Basic Auth
 Via California Digital Ocean Portal: